XoopsModules25x/suico/docs/readme.txt

 README FIRST
 -----------------------

-Yogurt is a simple Social Network module for your XOOPS site.
+Suico is a simple Social Network module for your XOOPS site.